 Name Change: Agnimon is changed to Agunimon.
 This is pretty much a legit blunder because while the Japanese name would literally translate to ‘Agunimon’ (because you have to combine the symbols for A and Gu to make the sound ‘ag’ in Japanese) the name they are going for is Agnimon because Agni is the Hindu god of fire.
 I guess it’s possible they did this on purpose for the sake of removing religion?

 Tomoki tends to call Takuya “Takuya Onii-san” in the original.
-I’m not sure if he ever starts calling Takuya anything similar like “big bro” but he hasn’t done so this entire episode so there.
+I’m not sure if he ever starts calling Takuya anything similar like “big bro” but he hasn’t done that this entire episode so, yeah.

 Attack name change: Salamander Break is changed to Pyro Tornado.